QuangNguyenLong/pcprep/doc/README.usage.md

 #### AABB status
 ##### `aabb <output> <binary> <output-path>`
+  Calculate the Aligned Axis Bounding Box of the processing point cloud.
 - `output=0|1|2`
   Specifies how to get the bounding box:
   - `0` (default): Print on terminal.